CiscoDevNet/devnet-introduction-to-powershell/README.md

 ## Cisco DevNet Learning Labs: Introduction to PowerShell

-These self-paced interactive tutorials provide instructions for developers to learn and understand PowerShell for automation commands.
+These self-paced interactive tutorials provide instructions for developers to earn and understand PowerShell for automation commands.

 We write these labs for display within the [Cisco DevNet Learning Labs system](https://learninglabs.cisco.com).